Looking for events for ages 12 -18? See also our teen events.

 A family-participation music and movement program led by experienced music instructors of young children.
 Come prepared to move and join the fun!
 This program is offered every third Saturday of the month at 10am in the Youth Activity Room.

+Makers Club is taking a break over the summer.
 The Makers Club meets in the Main Meeting Room of the Corvallis Library for all ages.
 Explore technology and making in a relaxed, fun way!
 Try out cubelets, lil bits, 3D printing, Arduino, Scratch, Sphero, and various kinds of robots.
-Meets monthly: 2nd Tuesdays from 4-5:30pm and 4th Tuesdays from 5:30-7:30pm.
 For more information, please call 541-766-6794.

-Meets the 3rd Monday of each month.
+Minecraft Monday is taking a break over the summer.
 Come play Minecraft on the Xbox or iPad with other Minecraft players.
 Grades 2-5.

 Review all sixteen Oregon Battle of the Books (OBOB) books in the Grades 3-5 Division.
 Practice unofficial OBOB questions to help prepare for OBOB battles.
 Meets monthly from September – January.
 For more information, contact Youth Services at 541-766-6794.
 Looking for more information about Oregon Battle of the Books?
 Visit the official OBOB website.

+Join us in August for the Dog Days of Summer!
 The Reading Education Assistance Dog program (R.E.A.D.) provides beginning readers an opportunity to practice their reading skills in a non-threatening environment.
 The dogs and their handlers will work with individual children on a one-on-one basis for approximately 15-20 minutes during a session.
 There is no charge for this program.
-The R.E.A.D.
-Dogs program meets on the 1st and 3rd Thursdays from 3:30-4:30 pm in the Brookes Reading Room.

-Note: This event will resume in Winter 2018.
+Read With the Beavs is taking a break over the summer.
+See you in the Fall!
 Younger readers can practice reading with an athlete from Oregon State University.
 Readers are encouraged to bring their own book or use one from the library.

 A special family storytime for children of all ages and their caregivers.
 Come join the fun!
 Every 1st Saturday of the month at 10 am in the Brookes Reading Room.